Definition Of The Gallbladder And Its Functions

-Gallbladder is a small, muscular and pear-shaped structure on the underside of the liver, on the right side of the abdomen.
-Gallbladder's function is storage of the bile (bile tastes bitter, hence the word bitterness).
-Gallbladder holds about a quarter of a cup of a yellowish-green, pasty material called bile.
-Bile is produced in the liver before the bile is secreted into the intestines, which then helps the body to digest fats.
+The gallbladder is a small, muscular and pear-shaped structure on the underside of the liver and on the right side of the abdomen.
+The gallbladder's function is the storage of bile.
+Bile tastes bitter, hence the word bitterness.
+The gallbladder holds about a quarter of a cup of a yellowish-green, pasty material called bile.
+Your liver produces the bile and secretes it into the intestines.
+This process helps your body to digest fats.

-Gallbladder, of course healthy gallbladder keeps bile moving in several ways: mucosa, the inner lining, secretes hydrogen ions into the gallbladder contents, which maintains the balance of acidic environment, that keeps calcium from precipitating, and consequently forming gallbladder stones.
-Next, as food is digested, bile is washed away by water and electrolytes.
+The gallbladder, when healthy, keeps the bile moving in several ways.
+Mucosa, the inner lining, secretes hydrogen ions into the gallbladder contents.
+Mucosa maintains an acidic environment, which keeps calcium from precipitating and consequently forming gallbladder stones.
+As your body digests food, bile is washed away by water and electrolytes.

-Interestingly, about half of people with gallbladder stones do not even know that they have them, and probably they float freely in the gallbladder.
-Of course, these are painless stones, but they are painless only until a 'grows' large enough to pass through and lodge in either the cystic duct or in the common bile duct.
+Interestingly, about half of all people with gallbladder stones don't even know that they have them, and they can float freely in the gallbladder.
+Of course, these are painless stones, but they are painless only until they grow large enough to pass through and lodge in either the cystic duct or in the common bile duct.

-Symptoms and their severity depends upon where stone lodges.
+Symptoms and their severity depend upon where the stone lodges.

-First of all, large number of patients with gallbladder stones do not even have symptoms, so they do not even know they have stones.
-Their stones are found 'incidentally' during medical tests.
+First of all, a significant number of patients with gallstones do not even show symptoms, so they do not even know they have gallstones.
+Usually, these stones are found 'incidentally' during medical tests.

-Medicine actually cannot predict who'll get gallbladder stones, but statistics states that women are twice as likely to have gallbladder problems as men.
-This is due to hormones: estrogen is known to increase the rate of lipid
+Unfortunately, medical experts cannot predict who'll develop gallbladder stones.
+However, statistics indicate that women are twice as likely to have gallbladder problems compared to men, and the main reason is the hormone estrogen, which is known to increase the rate of lipid synthesis.

-Some studies also show that gallbladder stones are more common in some countries than others: western world is more affected (for example, in Sweden 45% of population is affected), while in Africa and Asia gallbladder stones are rare.
-Fact is that gallbladder stones occur more often in cultures with high fat and low fiber diets, such as USA or Europe.
+Some studies also show that gallstones are more common in some countries than others: the western world is disproportionately affected.
+For example, in Sweden the overall prevalence of gallbladder disease is 15% , while in Africa and Asia gallbladder stones are rare.
+The fact is that gallbladder stones develop more often in patients who live in cultures with high-fat and low-fiber diets, such as the USA or Europe.

 One option for gallbladder disease treatment are drugs: they are prescribed for small stones or if a person cannot tolerate surgery.